 High-dose corticosteroids: dexamethasone 20 mg (base) once daily by mouth, nasogastric tube or intravenous infusion for 5 days follow by dexamethasone 10 mg (base) once daily by mouth, nasogastric tube or intravenous infusion for 5 days. ,

-Randomisation part F:

-Eligible patients (adult patients ≥18 years old) may be randomised in a 1:1 ratio to one of the arms listed below.

-No additional treatment

-Empagliflozin 10 mg once daily by mouth for 28 days (or until discharge, if earlier).
-Participants with diabetes allocated empagliflozin should have daily ketone checks while taking the treatment (see Appendix 2 for further details).

 Randomisation part J (UK only):

-Eligible patients (patients ≥12 years old) may be randomised in a 1:1 ratio to one of the arms listed below.
+Eligible patients (≥12 years old) may be randomised in a 1:1 ratio to one of the arms listed below.

 No additional treatment